 Children are assessed on their understanding of the sounds and corresponding words every six to eight weeks by their class teacher.
-Children are.
-Information on the child's progress and learning is given out to parents after each assessment.
-Additionally, this can be found in appendix 1 and on the school website.
-Children not making sufficient progress are quickly identified and will benefit from one-to-one phonics to speed up their progress.
-Children above year 4 who have still not developed a sufficient understanding of phonics will take part in small, focussed groups following a phonics programme linked to Little Wandle.
+Information on the child's progress and learning is shared with parents at reporting points throughout the year.
+Any child requiring extra support to develop their phonological awareness will be quickly identified and interventions will take place in small, focussed groups following a phonics programme linked to Little Wandle.